ACINQ/eclair/source/index.html.md

 the unique identifier for this payment attempt is immediately returned to the caller.
 It's possible to add an extra `externalId` and this will be returned as part of the [payment data](#getsentinfo).

+When `--blocking=true` is provided, the API will instead block until the payment completes.
+It will return either the payment preimage (if the payment succeeded) or failure details.

 ### HTTP Request

 `POST http://localhost:8080/payinvoice`